p2pu/course-in-a-box/index.markdown

 layout: index
 published: true
 ---
+## TIO Course Experiment
+Here we will tinker around with this fork of Course in a Box to see what can be done and how.

+More to come here.

+Below is the p2pu info.

-## Create a Learning Community that Lasts
+### Create a Learning Community that Lasts

 Online courses often feel large, intimidating and anonymous.
 It's hard to feel invested in multiple choice quizzes, textbook chapters and hum-drum Q &amp; A forums where you